piyyussh1993/ATSumm/README.md

 Piyush Kumar Garg, R Chakraborty, S Gupta, SK Dandapat, IKDSumm: Incorporating key-phrases into BERT for extractive disaster tweet summarization, Computer Speech & Language (2024).
 DOI: https://doi.org/10.1016/j.csl.2024.101649

 # Dataset
 For training, we use the ARIES dataset, which contains 7500 training samples along with their ground-truth summaries.
 For evaluation, we used 13 disaster events from different locations and types.
 We have prepared the ground truth summaries following the instructions detailed in the paper.
 3 graduate students participated in this task.
-If you need ground truth summaries and ARIES training data, kindly send an email to piyush_2021cs05@iitp.ac.in.
+Due to Twitter's data-sharing policy, we can't share publicially Tweet-text, and therefore, if you need ground truth summaries and ARIES training data, kindly send an email to piyush_2021cs05@iitp.ac.in.

 If you are using the dataset of this paper, kindly cite the following article: